pvilas/fin_sanctions/README.md

 pip install Distance
 ```

 The apsw provides direct access to sqlite.
 We will use it do get the fts and spellfix extensions.
 It is possible to use it with the traditional db-api python driver.
 The [official](http://rogerbinns.github.io/apsw/index.html) documentation is extensive.
 The only issue is with virtualenv, we have installed the library without the *--user* parameter.
 Moreover, note the enable-all-extensions option.More information is on the [download](http://rogerbinns.github.io/apsw/download.html#easy-install-pip-pypi) page.
+Make sure you have the virtual environment activated before the installation.

 ```
 pip install https://github.com/rogerbinns/apsw/releases/download/3.13.0-r1/apsw-3.13.0-r1.zip \